scott0000037/resonance-loom/README.md

-# 🧠 Entropy Loom: Real-Time Cognitive Field Mapping
+# 🧠 Resonance Loom: Real-Time Cognitive Field Mapping

-Welcome to **Entropy Loom**!
+Welcome to **Resonance Loom**!
 This project explores a groundbreaking approach to visualizing the real-time structure of thought using EEG data, entropy modeling, and field resonance theory.

 ---